RobTillaart/AS7331/README.md

   (gain is limited with higher clocks, or should gain be leading?).
 - investigate 17-24 bits reads?
 - add functions around status bits?
-- add return values functions (error not in right MODE?)
+- add return values functions (error not in right MODE?) iso void()

 #### Could